The first step in any workflow is getting the files off of your camera and in a place where you can then view, edit and share!

 I plugged my phone in to my GNARBOX but it's not showing up in devices - how can I get photos and videos off my phone onto the GNARBOX?

-iPhone integration is here!
-You can now back up photos and videos from your iPhone to your GNARBOX.
+For iPhone users - you can back up photos and videos from your iPhone to your GNARBOX.
 Check out our detailed tutorial on connecting your iPhone to the GNARBOX here.

 As always, we're here to help solve your GNARBOX related issues, so if you're unable to find the answer you're looking for on help.gnarbox.com, feel free to shoot us a message using the chat window found in the bottom right corner of the page!